Department : History

 - Horn served as Director of the Manhattan College Holocaust Resource Center from 2007-11 and Associate Director from 2000-07.
 He is on the Board of Consultors of the Manhattan College Holocaust, Genocide, and Interfaith Education Center. http://home.manhattan.edu/holocaust.center/

-Articles reviewed for Economic History Review, European Legacy, French Historical Studies, French History, Historical Materialism, International Review of Social History, Studies in Eighteenth-Century Culture, and Technology & Culture.
+Articles reviewed for Catholic Historical Review, Economic History Review, European Legacy, French Historical Studies, French History, Historical Materialism, History & Memory, International Labor and Working Class History, International Review of Social History, Proceedings of the Western Society for French History, Social History, Studies in Eighteenth-Century Culture, and Technology & Culture.

-Books reviewed for Princeton University Press, Harvard University Press, University Press of New England, Kent State University Press, Bedford Books of St. Martin's Press, D.C.
+Books reviewed for Oxford University Press, Princeton University Press, Harvard University Press, University Press of New England, Kent State University Press, Bedford Books of St. Martin's Press, D.C.
 Heath and Company, Pearson Education, Calmann & King, Broadview Press and Wadsworth-Cengage Learning.

 American Society for Eighteenth-Century Studies:Chair, Travel Fellowship Committee, 1999-2000 and Travel Fellowship Committee, 1998-99.